What is the difference between Xtreme Combatives and AMOK!?

 Knife Defense Core Skills: Protection, Counter-Striking, Grabbing, Disarming, and Takedowns

-Focus Courses expand upon core skills in those areas: (i.e. faking, exchanging, take-downs, etc), and some present new tactics and activities (i.e. traps, struggles, anti-grappling, solo training, paired training, coordination and timing, etc) and
+Focus Courses expand upon core skills in those areas: (i.e. faking, exchanging, take-downs, etc), and some present new tactics and activities (i.e. traps, struggles, anti-grappling, solo training, paired training, coordination and timing, etc).

 Specialty Courses present the core skills for fighting with other weapons (i.e. machete, kerambit, specialty knives, impact, flexible, projectiles, improvised, etc) and explore specifics dealing with real-world conditions (i.e. uneven surfaces, multiple opponents, low-light, restrictive environments, etc).